arnaudstiegler/torch-gaussian-splatting-rasterizer/README.md

-# gaussian-splat
+# Minimal Gaussian Splatting Rasterizer
-This is a minimal implementation of the rasterization process for Gaussian Splatting.
+This is a torch implementation of the rasterization process for Gaussian Splatting.

-Its goal is to present a more digestible version of the original implementation by extracting the logic from the CUDA kernels to basic torch.
-The rasterization process is done sequentially by rasterizing one gaussian at a time rather than distributing the rasterization per pixel (and parallelizing it with custom CUDA kernels)/
-As a result, it is highly unoptimized and not meant to be used for training/evaluation: rendering with this codebase will take about 5 minutes / image vs. less than a second for the original implementation.
+Custom CUDA kernels are re-implemented in Torch, thereby loosing the CUDA parallelism.
+As a result, the implementation rasterizes Gaussians one at a time rather than distributing the rasterization per pixel (and parallelizing it with custom CUDA kernels).
+It is of course pretty suboptimal and not meant to be used for training/evaluation: rendering with this codebase will take about 5 minutes / image vs. less than a second for the original implementation.